 Check the care label first for washing instructions before putting the shower curtain in your washer.

 Hand washing your plastic shower curtain is fast and easy.
 Sprinkle some baking soda on a dampened microfiber cloth.
 Scrub the entire shower curtain to remove all the soap scum and grime.
 Rinse with warm water and wipe it with a cloth.
-Rinse again until all baking soda is gone.
+Rinse again until all the baking soda is gone.

 Day 24: Clean Mirrors